thenickdude/webm-writer-js/Readme.md

     // You must supply one of:
     frameDuration: null, // Duration of frames in milliseconds
-    frameRate: null,     // Number of frames per second });
+    frameRate: null,     // Number of frames per second

+    transparent: false,      // True if an alpha channel should be included in the video
+    alphaQuality: undefined, // Allows you to set the quality level of the alpha channel separately.
+                             // If not specified this defaults to the same value as `quality`.
+});
 ```